Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Threats to Validity

 \section{Threats to Validity}

-\textbf{Internal Threats.} (1) A primary concern of this study is the potential bias introduced by the limited size of the \Odata~dataset, which consists of \textit{3,840} methods.
+\textbf{Internal Threats.} (1) A concern of this study is the potential bias introduced by the limited size of the \Odata~dataset, which consists of \textit{3,840} methods.
 This limitation arises due to the fact that those plugin-based code completion tools impose usage restrictions to prevent bots; therefore, human efforts are needed.
-To address the threat, we acquired and sampled \Odata~and \Tdata~datasets from well-maintained open projects, so that they can be representative for evaluation.
-Note that existing Copilot testing studies have used datasets that are not larger than ours~\cite{mastropaolo2023robustness,pearce2022asleep}.
+To address the threat, we acquired and sampled \Odata~and \Tdata~datasets from well-maintained open projects, which we believe are representative.
+Note that existing Copilot testing studies also have used datasets of comparable sizes~\cite{mastropaolo2023robustness,pearce2022asleep}.

 (2) Another concern involves the context length limitations of certain language models~\cite{fried2022incoder, ChatGPT, gpt-3.5} (e.g., \textit{4,097} tokens for Davinci), which may affect the file-level experiment.
 To address this concern, we analyze the collected data and reveal that \textit{98.6\%} of the Java files fall within the \textit{4096}-token limit, and \textit{94.3\%} of them are within the \textit{2048}-token range.
-Such analysis suggests that the majority of files in our dataset remain unaffected by the context length restrictions.
-Consequently, we argue that the context length limitations of these models do not significantly compromise the validity of our experiment.
+Such analysis implies that the majority of files in our dataset remain unaffected by the context length restrictions.

+(3) The other threat is the potential effect of various prompts on Davinci and ChatGPT.
+To address this, we invited four authors to independently provide three prompts according to their usage habits.
+These prompts were evaluated using a dataset of 100 samples, and the one that demonstrated the best performance was selected.
+This approach ensures that the chosen prompt is representative for daily development.

-\textbf{External Threats.} One potential external threat stems from the fact that the~\Odata~dataset was primarily based on the Java language, which may affect the generalizability of our findings to other languages.
+\textbf{External Threats.} One potential external threat stems from the fact that the~\Odata~dataset was mainly based on the Java language, which may affect the generalizability of our findings to other languages.
 However, according to previous works~\cite{li2021deeplv, liu2022tell, mastropaolo2022using}, Java is among the most prevalent programming languages for logging research purposes, and both SLF4J and Log4j are highly popular and widely adopted logging APIs within the Java ecosystem.
-We believe the representativeness of our study is highlighted by the dominance of Java and these APIs in the logging domain.
+We believe the representativeness of our study is highlighted by the dominance of Java languages and these APIs in the logging domain.
 The core idea of the study can still be generalized to other logging frameworks or languages.